DEMON, GENE OR VIRUS? (Investigator 86, 2002 September)

 The "gene hypothesis" is therefore partly back.

-For decades the cause of Kuru was unknown and debate is even now not finalised.
+CONCLUSION For decades the cause of Kuru was unknown and debate is even now not finalised.
 This scientific doubt led some Westerners to accept the interpretation of sorcery.
 The observation that as Christianity spread Kuru declined is explained by the ban on cannibalism at the same time.
 Presumably missionaries also discouraged converts from eating dead relatives.
 The negative correlation – Christian increase/decline in Kuru – therefore seems accidental, not causative.
+The recovery of

 In conclusion,